A Look Back at the Faculty-Level ECOS: A Real-World Simulation for DFASM3 Students

 • An orthopedic surgery station with a standardized participant,

-• A neurology ward,
+• A neurology clinic,

 • A station dedicated to a specific procedure, in this case cardiopulmonary resuscitation.